 Method

-[IMPORTANT: Method and results sections were written using randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
-These will be updated following the data collection.]
+[IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+This is written in past tense yet no pre-registration or data collection have been conducted.]

 Power analysis

-Given the methodological issues discussed in the introduction and our plan to conduct different analyses from the original’s focusing on continuous measures and associations between the variables, we decided not to not use the original’s effect sizes (ES) as a basis for our power analysis.
-We instead aimed for a sample size of 700, as large as the largest study in the original (Study 2 had 601 participants) and allowing for exclusions and additional analyses.
-Our sensitivity analysis indicated this sample would allow for the detection of r = .12 and Cohen’s f2 = 0.015 (4 predictors; both 95% power, alpha = 5%, one-tail), considered weak effects in social psychology (Lovakov & Agadullina, 2021), and therefore reasonable as our Smallest Effect Size of Interest (SESOI).
+Given the methodological issues discussed in the introduction and our plan to conduct different analyses from the original’s focusing on continuous measures and associations between the variables, we decided not to use the original’s effect sizes (ES) as a basis for our power analysis.
+We instead aimed for a sample size of 770 participants taking into account 10% exclusion with a final sample of 700, aiming to go beyond the largest study in the original (Study 2 had 601 participants) to allow for exclusions and additional analyses.
+Our sensitivity analysis indicated this sample would allow for the detection of r = .12 and Cohen’s f = 0.06 for the interaction (4 predictors, 2 groups; both 95% power, alpha = 5%, one-tail) and considered weak effects in social psychology (Lovakov & Agadullina, 2021), and therefore reasonable as our Smallest Effect Size of Interest (SESOI).

 Participants